oberrauch/vascaling/code/readme.md

 - `eval_eq_runs.py`: Combines run output datasets from different (vas vs. flowline) model types into one.
 (I don't know anymore if I need that or not...)

-- matlab_comparison.py
+- `matlab_comparison.py`: @TODO: 'cause now idea so far...

+- `matlab_model_marzeion/`: This directory contains the original Matlab code from Marzeion, et. al. (2012).

 - `mb_calibration_vas.py`: Run the mass balance calibration for the VAS model, whereby it is possible to specify the RGI version as well as the baseline climate (HistAlp or CRU).

 - `mb_calibration_vas_RGI6_HISTALP.py`: Simple script which adapts the massbalance calibration from the OGGM documentation (https://docs.oggm.org/en/latest/run_examples/run_mb_calibration.html) for the VAS model.
 (Could be deleted...)

-- model_ben_matlab

-- prepo_template.py

-- ret_t_star_list.py

-- `run_vas.py`: Set up a full run with the volume/area scaling model from start to finish.
-This includes: a) initialisation and calibration, b) the mass balance model, c) the 'dynamic' model.

-  The results are stored under `run_vas.csv` in the `../data/` directory.
-The plots show the temporal evolution of glacier length, surface area and volume and are store under `length/area/volume_vas.png` in the `../plots/` directory.

 - `run_comparison.py`: Set up a full run with both evolution models, i.e. the volume/area scaling model and the OGGM flowline model, for the Upper Grindelwald Glacier.
 Both models run over the entire HistAlp period.